-- she had gone to the oncologist earlier?
+- My wife had gone to the oncologist earlier?

-- they hadn’t given that last dose of morphine?
+- I hadn’t given that “last” dose of morphine?

 Are what-ifs like an airborne virus?
 Mirriam-Webster’s online dictionary defines disease as: